wpilibsuite/frc-docs/source/docs/software/advanced-controls/controllers/combining-feedforward-feedback.rst

 Using Feedforward with a PIDController
 --------------------------------------

-Users familiar with the old ``PIDController`` class may notice the lack of any feedforward gain in the new controller.
-As users are expected to use the controller output themselves, there is no longer any need for the ``PIDController`` to implement feedforward - users may simply add any feedforward they like to the output of the controller before sending it to their motors:
+Users may add any feedforward they like to the output of the controller before sending it to their motors:

 .. tabs::